hemacarun/moodle-block_interactivetree/README.md

 ----------------

 This block used to create  inline tree structure block.
-This block developed using jquery jstree.
+Block developed using jquery jstree.

 Provides context menu to do following actions:
 Create node